ND filter & Lens Shield Application Instructions

 - Use your fingernail to pull the filter or protector off the camera.

 - If adhesive comes unstuck from the filter or protector and stays on the camera lens, use your fingernail to lift it and stick the adhesive back on while you are removing the glass filter/protector.
 If the glass comes off completely with the adhesive left behind on the lens, just pull the adhesive off and carefully stick it back on the glass, making sure the edges are aligned.
 Both sides of the adhesive are identical, but remember what side of the glass it was on, as they are different and the adhesive will not stick properly to the other side (the non-adhesive side of the glass can sometimes have a green tinge)

 - Stick the filter to something clean (such as the inside of the plastic box it came in) for storage.

 - Reapply using the same method you initially used.

-Refreshing the adhesive: The adhesive is an innovative, cleanable, re-useable adhesive.
-If the adhesive gets dirty, you can wash it under tapwater, using your finger to get the grime off.
-You can do this while the adhesive is still on the filter, or you can remove it if it’s easier for you (REMEMBER what side of the glass it was one, its important as it may not stick to the other side properly!
+Refreshing the adhesive: The adhesive is an innovative re-usable custom-made adhesive.
+If it gets dirty, you can wash it under tapwater, using your finger to get the grime off.
+You can do this while the adhesive is still on the product, or you can remove it if it’s easier for you (REMEMBER what side of the glass it was one, its important as it may not stick to the other side properly!)
 Some of the filters have a green tinge to the non-adhesive side.
 You can also buy replacement adhesive squares at www.CameraButter.com.